ash-project/ash/documentation/topics/advanced/combination-queries.md

 |> Ash.read!()
 ```

+When you add calculations to a combination query, they behave differently depending on the name of the calculation.
+If the name matches the name of an attribute, calculation or aggregate on the resource, then the value is placed in that key.
+Otherwise, it will be placed into the `calculations` key.

 This example searches for users where either their name or email matches "fred" with a similarity score of at least 0.5, and returns the top 10 matches of each type sorted by their match score.

 ## Accessing Combination Values